 Roesch once considered the Gateway one of his biggest works.
 He told artswfl.com, “It’s the first thing visitors see as they enter the city,” noting with pride he added, “To walk away from a site where you’ve formed the earth and left icons behind is just an amazing thing, especially when you’ve given it meaning.”

 From a distance, the completed piece is supposed to resemble a boat’s hull, topped with steel sails and flanked by steel obelisks.
+Mr. Roesch reached out to me after the story was posted and commented, “I must say it’s more about wind and rolling plains than boats.”

 When the installation was first set up, I thought it was so ugly, and in a bad location.
 It just looked flimsy and with the exception of the steel, I felt it had little to do with Wichita.
 I’m pretty sure the Arkansas River never hosted huge sailboats, or really any big boats for that matter.
 And the bathtub races at Riverfest don’t count.